The Most Powerful Empathy Machine of All Arts

 Are Computer Animated Graphics Getting Worse Instead of Better?

-Anyone watching films today will not be able to escape the clutches of CGI (Computer Generated Imagery) any more than Disney will.
-In itself, I have no objection to the use of CGI.
-I’m annoyed by excessive use, especially when unrestrainedly used scene by scene, à la: “We will make it work it in post-production”.
-Whether used for backgrounds or as a substitute for practical effects - in most cases our eyes quickly recognize when the CGI is not good enough to deceive us.
-The reactions to the recently released Cats (2019) trailer clearly show that CGI can quickly create an unreal world that we don’t fall for and don’t want to get to know.
-Our eye feels that something is wrong.
-We are shown the artificiality of the on-screen world, which causes us to distance ourselves from it and throw us back into reality instead of being invited to engage with it.
+If you watch films today, you will not be able to escape the clutches of CGI (Computer Generated Imagery) any more than Disney will.
+I have no objection to the use of CGI per se.
+What I do object to is the excessive use of it, especially when it’s used scene by scene, as in: “We’ll make it work in post-production”.
+Whether used for backgrounds or as a substitute for practical effects, in most cases our eyes can quickly tell when the CGI is not good enough to fool us.
+The reactions to the recently released trailer for Cats (2019) clearly show that CGI can quickly create an unreal world that we don’t fall for and don’t want to get to know.
+Our eye senses that something is not right.
+We are shown the artificiality of the world on screen, which distances us from it and throws us back into reality, rather than inviting us to engage with it.

-Knights of the Analogue Movie
+Knights of Analogue Film

-Fine.
-Article finished.
+End of article.
 If you spot a typo or have thoughts about this article, feel free to write me. 🙆♂️

 Articles Which Are Important to Me